cetorchia/climate-map/README-server.md

 ports.

-Make sure that the firewall allows packets to port 80, 443, and your SSH port (usually 22).
+Make sure that the firewall allows packets to port 80, 443, and your SSH port (usually 22 BUT CHECK).
 Port 5000 is necessary on loopback for the API server.

 ```
 sudo iptables -nL